Bonnet Springs Park to be a New Central Park for Lakeland, FL

 Sasaki’s park design includes heritage gardens, a canopy walk, boating activities, sculpture gardens, playgrounds, and an event lawn.
 New walking and biking paths connect major park spaces with new buildings designed by Sasaki: Welcome Center, Nature Center, Event Center, and Children’s Museum and Cafe.

 Decades of industrial use and outdated stormwater management practices have left portions of the site in a degraded condition.
 Sasaki’s interdisciplinary team, along with a group of local consultants, have developed strategies for restoring natural systems and remediating harmful contaminants on the site.
-These include the removal of invasive exotic plants, constructing wetlands and bioswales to treat runoff, and capping contaminated soil in large hill that double as overlooks for the park.
+These include the removal of invasive exotic plants, constructing wetlands and bioswales to treat runoff, and capping contaminated soil in large hills that double as overlooks for the park.

 In other parts of the site, mature live oak trees and meandering waterways will be protected and enhanced.
 A Nature Center is planned at the nexus of these environments overlooking Lake Bonnet where park visitors will have the opportunity to learn about the ecology of central Florida.
 The Nature Center will feature classroom and exhibition space as well as a café and boat rental facility.